SilkRose/Pony/stories/calling-ponies-cute/calling-ponies-cute-meta.md

 Once again, you nod your head, this time more vigorously.
 "Yes, you're cute!"

-Pinkie finally lets loose, she bounces forward and wraps you in a tight, spine-shattering hug.
-"You're cute, too!"
+Pinkie finally lets loose, she bounces forward and wraps you in a tight, welcoming hug.
+"You're cute too!"

-You hug back as you remember the good times you had with your L4 and L5 vertebrae.
+You hug back, squeezing her just as tight.

-As the hug is over, you feel your own blush as you stare at Pinkie's.
+As the hug is over, you feel your own blush forming as you stare at Pinkie's.

-"Thank you," you say, as you start to see Pinkie's blush fade.

 "Thank you!"
+Pinkie says, as you start to see Pinkie's blush fade.

-Pinkie exclaims, blush deplete from her face.
+"Thank you," you say as the blush depletes from her face.

 ## Chapters: